jameskins-svg/Data-Tools-Final-Project/README.md

 > Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

+### Prerequisites

+In order to run this project you need:
 ### Setup

 Clone this repository to your desired folder: